- What Is a Timesheet?

 Time tracking in itself is an additional task to do.
 However, it doesn’t have to be onerous.
 Time tracking software makes this process quick, efficient and easy for everyone involved.

-If you regularly complete the same tasks for the same projects then you can use the “Copy Last Week” feature to auto-populate your timesheet for this week.
-Either hit save straightaway or make a few tweaks and submit it.
+If you regularly complete the same tasks for the same projects, you can use the common “Copy Last Week” feature to auto-populate your timesheet for this week.
+Either hit save straightaway, or make a few tweaks and submit it.

 You can even save time when you’re creating a bespoke timesheet for the week.
-If your time tracking software links to your project schedule you can “Auto-Fill” to pull through the tasks that you have been assigned, saving you the job of typing them out.
-The added benefit here is that they’ll automatically feed your time data back to the project schedule, updating the task to show how much effort has been spent on it to date.
+If your time tracking software links to your project schedule, you can “Auto-Fill” to pull through the tasks that you have been assigned, saving you the job of typing them out.
+The added benefit here is that they’ll automatically feed your time data back to the project schedule, which updates the task to show how much effort has been spent on it to date.